 - B) The

-.envfile is now commited to your repository.
+.envfile is now committed to your repository.
 It was previously ignored via the

 .gitignorefile (the updated recipe does not ignore this file).
 Because this file is committed, it should contain non-sensitive, default values.
-Basically, the
+The

 - C) A